OwenTruong/Handout-Generator/journal.md

 12/14/22
 - Change of plans.
 I will see through this project until the end (node, web, backend).
 It would be lame to stop at node.
+- I really messed myself up by the tight coupling of classes huh.
+I think I should have followed either functional or oop.. and for js, definitely follow functional...